 Chaga mushroom tea: 7 recipes

 Chaga tea is prepared in different ways.
 Its effectiveness depends on the duration of exposure of the infusion.
 When preparing tea from fresh mushrooms, they are only crushed, and dried ones are pre-soaked in water.
-You can also brew chaga in a thermos.
+You can brew chaga in a thermos.

 Recipe 1.